Robert Seymour (loyalist): Death

-On 15 June 1988, two masked Provisional IRA gunmen from the Markets and Ormeau Road areas entered the video shop he owned in Woodstock Road, East Belfast.
-Seymour made an attempt to escape by running out the back door; however, he was cornered by the gunmen in an alley behind his shop and shot dead.
+At approximately 12.45 p.m. on 15 June 1988, two masked Provisional IRA gunmen from the Markets and Ormeau Road areas entered the video shop owned by Seymour on the Woodstock Road in East Belfast.
+He made an attempt to escape by running out of the back door; however, he was cornered by the gunmen in an entry behind his shop and shot dead.

-The IRA claimed his killing was in retaliation for the bombing of an Irish nationalist pub in which three Catholics died.
-Later that same day the IRA blew up six British soldiers who were travelling in an unmarked van in Lisburn.
+The IRA claimed his killing was in retaliation for the shooting of an Irish nationalist pub in which three Catholics died.

 At his funeral oration, Seymour was described as an "exemplary Volunteer".
 Part of it went as follows:

 A young man who dedicated his life to his country has given all that any Soldier could give...
 At the going down of the sun and in the morning/We will remember them.

 The UVF retaliated the following month by fatally shooting IRA volunteer Brendan "Ruby" Davison at his home in the Markets area of South Belfast on 25 July 1988 after receiving intelligence which revealed he had been Seymour's assassin.
 The UVF gunmen were wearing stolen Royal Ulster Constabulary (RUC) uniforms when they carried out the attack.

 Until 2011, Seymour's image featured alongside three other UVF members on an oversized gable mural.
 The mural stood for over 10 years at the junction of Ballymacarrett Road and Frazer Pass in east Belfast before being painted over.
 Seymour also features on the mural which replaced the original.
-In Frazer Pass there is a memorial plaque set inside a railed enclosure dedicated to Seymour, and he is also commemorated in many loyalist ballads and videos.
+In Frazer Pass there is a memorial plaque set inside a railed enclosure dedicated to Seymour, and he is also commemorated in loyalist ballads and videos.